Marriage License Information

 Affidavit of Record of Marriage

-An Affidavit of Record of Marriage is a legal document representing the original marriage license.
+An Affidavit of Record of Marriage, sometimes called a replacement certified marriage license or certified copy, is a legal document representing the original marriage license.
 An Affidavit of Record of Marriage may be used in lieu of the original for all government purposes such as passports, Social Security, and motor vehicle department name changes.
 An Affidavit of Marriage may also be used for private sector uses, such as for insurance or financial processes.
 An Affidavit of Marriage can only be obtained at the Clerk's Office where the original license was obtained, regardless of where the ceremony was performed in the State of Arizona.

 An Affidavit of Record of Marriage can be obtained either by mail or coming into the Clerk of the Superior Court office.
 To order an Affidavit of Record of Marriage, a $27 cashier’s check or money order payable to the Clerk of Superior Court will be mailed to the Clerk of Superior Court, 200 N San Francisco Street, Flagstaff, AZ 86001.
 Please include a letter that contains the full names of both parties and the approximate date of the marriage.
 If the original marriage license is available, please include the marriage license number, which is identified as the book and page number in the lower right hand corner of the marriage license.
 You will also need to include a self-addressed, stamped envelope for return of the document.
 If you do not know the year of the marriage, you will need to include an additional $27.00 for research.
 The public is always welcome to come to our office in the County Courthouse to conduct their own research, at no cost, if they choose to do so.
 Cash, cashier’s checks and money orders are accepted at our service counter.